afredston/personalwebsite/content/home/join.md

 1. A short summary (one paragraph or less) of a project you are interested in working on.
 (This is not binding in any way, but will give me a sense of what you are excited about and how you think.
 You can alternatively send a research proposal you've written, like an NSF GRFP application.)

 1. Your current CV and (for prospective undergrad or grad students) unofficial transcripts.

+I aim to respond to every email from a prospective lab member.
+However, I receive a ton of email every day, and occasionally I miss things.
+If you don't get a response (or out-of-office reply) from me within a week or two, please feel free to email again.